Rare Feathered Dinosaur Tail Trapped in Amber

 "This is the first of its kind," said paleontologist Ryan McKellar of the Royal Saskatchewan Museum in Canada, one of the researchers involved in the study published in the journal Current Biology.
 "I'm blown away."

-Feather Preservation: The feathers on the tail were preserved in three-dimensional detail, showing both the structure and microscopic features.
-This find provides direct evidence that many dinosaurs, including those not directly ancestral to modern birds, had feathers.
+Microscopic analysis uncovered intricate feather structures, pigmentation, and arrangement, while CT scanning enabled a non-destructive 3D reconstruction of the tail.
+The feathers were preserved in remarkable three-dimensional detail, showcasing both their structural and microscopic features.
+This discovery provides direct evidence that many dinosaurs, including those not directly ancestral to modern birds, possessed feathers.

 Feathered Dinosaur Tail Trapped in Amber